 Ceramides are lipid molecules critical for skin barrier function.
 They're naturally present in skin but decline with age, UV exposure, and harsh skincare.
 Eco-effective formulations use plant-derived ceramides from sources like rice, wheat, or konjac root, or synthetic ceramides identical to human skin ceramides but produced through sustainable fermentation.

 The ratio matters: effective formulations use a 3:1:1 ratio of ceramides:cholesterol:fatty acids, mimicking your skin's natural barrier composition.
-CeraVe's entire range (most products $15-20, manufactured in France with increasing renewable energy use) hits this ratio consistently.
-Their PM Facial Moisturizing Lotion delivers the same barrier repair as $60-90 prestige creams, backed by actual transepidermal water loss measurements.
+CeraVe Hydrating Cleanser (most products around $15-20, manufactured in France with increasing renewable energy use) hits this ratio consistently.
+Their PM Facial Moisturizing Lotion delivers the same barrier repair as around $60-90 prestige creams, backed by actual transepidermal water loss measurements.

 For deeper information on barrier-focused formulations, see our comprehensive guide to barrier-first beauty and skin barrier protection.